ckt1031/nodejs-config/apps/eslint-config/README.md

 Add the following code to your `.eslintrc.js` or `.eslintrc.json` file:

-(Default, TypeScript is also supported)
+- Default: (TypeScript is also supported)

 ```js
 module.exports = {